 Materials and supplies costs are budgeted to be higher than usual in FY20-21 because of one-time costs related to the move from 1650 Mission to 49 South Van Ness.
-For example, the new building will not have any land-lines for phones, instead using the
+This will reduce in FY20-22 once Planning is settled in the new building.